With permission, Mr Speaker, I will make a statement on last week’s European Council.

 We are a member of the WTO, but obviously we have that link in relation to the European Union.
 In future, we will want to be an independent member.
 We are working across the WTO to ensure we are able to put in place the necessary arrangements for that to happen.

 I thank the Prime Minister for the huge amount of work she is putting into these negotiations.
 I am sure she has the support of the whole House as she does so.
-Does she intend to ensure, as she mentioned in her statement, that free flow of data is an absolute integral part of any future relationship between the UK and the EU?
+Does she intend to ensure, as she mentioned in her statement, that free flow of data is an absolutely integral part of any future relationship between the UK and the EU?

 I am very happy to give my hon.
 Friend that reassurance.
 As I said when I was at the European Council, the free flow of data is important for us in relation to operations, in particular building a digital single market.
 Another point that I and others made is that we should look at the digital market as not just being about the European Union.
 Actually, this is a global issue.
 We need to ensure that the work is done on a global basis.